 Abandoned/Junked and Nuisance Vehicles

-A junked motor vehicle is described as being (1) partially dismantled or wrecked, (2) cannot be self-propelled or moved in the manner in which it was originally intended, and (3) is more than five 5 years old and appears to be worth less than $100.
 A Nuisance Vehicle is a vehicle on public or private property that is determined and declared to be a health or safety hazard, a public nuisance, and unlawful.
-To report an abandoned/junked or nuisance vehicle located on private property, please call the Inspections Office at (252) 641-4236.
-To report an abandoned vehicle on the street, please call the Police Department at (252) 641-4247.
+To report an abandoned/junked or nuisance vehicle located on private property or on the street, please call the Code Enforcement Officer at (252) 641-4236.